-- The structures already established in 2013 have proven to be successful and will be continued based on the administrative arrangement between the federal state (Bund) and the Länder for the creation and operation of the GDI-DE. - In addition, cooperation was intensified by the above mentioned meetings with representatives of the conferences of ministers. - The integration into "Maintenance and Implementation Framework" has established a closer cooperation with other Member States. - The cooperation between different administrations has been improved through the creation of a web-based collaboration platform.
+- The structures already established in 2013 have proven to be successful and will be continued based on the administrative arrangement between the federal state (Bund) and the federal states (Laender) for the creation and operation of the GDI-DE. - In addition, cooperation was intensified by the above mentioned meetings with representatives of the Conferences of specialised state ministers. - The integration into "Maintenance and Implementation Framework" has established a closer cooperation with other Member States. - The cooperation between different administrations has been improved through the creation of a web-based collaboration platform (GDI-DE Wiki).